 Bob wasn’t wearing a motorcycle helmet when he was struck by an aggressive driver.
 As a result of his decision not to wear a helmet, the court found that he was 10 percent to blame for the injuries he sustained in Clearwater.
 For this reason, Bob’s $100,000 was brought down to $90,000 due to Florida’s comparative fault law.

-In Florida, personal injury claims like these must be filed before the statute of limitations expires.
+In Florida, personal injury claims must be filed before the statute of limitations expires.
 The statute of limitations will always begin from the date of the accident or from the day you were diagnosed with an injury relating to the accident.
 It will then continue to run for four years exactly until expiring.

-We proudly offer complimentary consultations to injured bikers across Clearwater and the state of Florida.
+We proudly offer complimentary consultations to injured motorcyclists across Clearwater and the state of Florida.
 You can give our office a call at 813-251-0072 or fill out the brief contact form at the bottom of this page to schedule yours.